Mark Williams, PhD

 PHYS 7210.
 Introduction to Research in Physics.
 0 Hours.

 Offers a weekly seminar to introduce first- and second-year physics graduate students to research being done in the Physics department by advanced physics graduate students and faculty.
+May be repeated without limit.

 PHYS 7301.
 Classical Mechanics/Math Methods.
 4 Hours.